jdmonin/JSettlers2/README.txt

 	PostgreSQL:  http://jdbc.postgresql.org/download.html
 	SQLite:  http://www.xerial.org/trac/Xerial/wiki/SQLiteJDBC
 	          or http://www.sqlite.org/cvstrac/wiki?p=SqliteWrappers
-	          If sqlite crashes on launch, retry with -Dsqlite.purejava=true
+	          If sqlite crashes jsettlers on launch, retry with -Dsqlite.purejava=true

 In some cases, adding to the classpath won't work because of JVM restrictions about JAR files.
 If you find that's the case, place the JDBC jar in the same